HarshitKumawat09/Donate_charity/README.md

-# DOnate
+# 🌟 DOnate — Empowering Student Giving

-DOnate is a full-stack donation assistant that helps students discover trustworthy charities, track their impact, and stay motivated to give.
-The application delivers curated nonprofit recommendations, a personalized dashboard, and quick links to Every.org’s secure payment pages so users can start donating in minutes.
+**DOnate** is a full-stack donation assistant that helps students **discover trustworthy charities**, **track their giving impact**, and **stay inspired to donate regularly**.
+It combines a personalized dashboard, curated nonprofit recommendations, and secure links to Every.org’s donation pages — enabling giving in just a few clicks.

 ---